andrew/ultimate-awesome/README.md

 - [free-operating-system-resources](https://github.com/getvmio/free-operating-system-resources) - Operating System Free Resources | This repo collects 36 of free resources for Operating System. 🖥️ Delve into the core of computing with our OS Kernel repository!
 Offering a comprehensive collection of free resources on operating systems and an interactive online playground, this is your lab for .
 - [awesome-pentest-reference](https://github.com/h4ck3rt3ch/awesome-pentest-reference) - A collection of awesome penetration testing resources, tools and other shiny things.
 - [awesome-mp](https://github.com/hbcui1984/awesome-mp) - 小程序类动态App学习资料汇总.
+- [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-humanscape](https://github.com/humanscape/awesome-humanscape) - Awesome Humanscape.
 - [awesome-japanese](https://github.com/HUYDGD/awesome-japanese) - 🎎 Japanese awesome lists about everything.
 - [awesome-computer-science](https://github.com/Hypervision-UPES/awesome-computer-science) - A curated list of computer science related courses, resources, libraries and frameworks.